Librarian: Have you given any thought to how many books you'd like to read this summer?

 We compromised on one hundred each but I have no doubt they'll do that and more in the library's summer reading club program.

-Today (June 29) the public libraries across the city are hosting their free kick off events for the TD Summer Reading Club (which is also free!).
+Each year the public libraries across the city host their kick off events for the TD Summer Reading Club with fun activities at each branch (which are also free!); contact your local branch for specific details and dates.

 We're always eager to hear about ways to entertain the kids all summer and, you know me, if it's free, fun and educational ("edutainment!")
 I'm all over it.
 Our first stop in this quest for summer fun, as it often is, was to the library to sign up for the summer reading club and to grab a copy of their free (yes, it's free, all free! wheee!) programming for the summer.